 One of the UK’s leading experts on crime and justice policy, Harvey brings a wealth of experience from a decade spent working in government, academia and parliament.
 Prior to joining Crest, Harvey spent four years advising on home affairs policy for the Labour Party and was a deputy director at the Prime Minister’s Strategy Unit, where he led several major strategic reviews on behalf of a series of UK prime ministers affecting policy reform.

-With overall responsibility for the performance of the business, Harvey also oversees Crest’s work on strategy and insight.
-With experience managing large teams, Harvey also works with government and law enforcement organisations to build strategic capability.
+With overall responsibility for running the business, Harvey also oversees Crest’s work on strategy and insight.
+With experience of managing large teams, Harvey also works with government and law enforcement organisations to build strategic capability.
 Harvey is dedicated to putting effective policy into practice for a safer society.